trickerer01/Ruxx/README.md

 Ruxx normally allows most symbols for tags search, there are some specifics though:
 1. Wildcards
 - Most modules support asterisk symbol `*` as wildcard in tags (any number of any symbols).
 You can use any number of wildcards in tags in any place: `b*m*e_cit*` instead of `baltimore_city`.
 For some search engines `*` is just a symbol normal tag may contain, namely: RZ; but you can still use wildcarded `-t*ags`.
-  - Note that there is a bug in RX search engine which breaks frontal wildcards: `*_city` will work for RN, RS and RP, but RX will return default result (all)
+  - Note that there is a bug in RX search engine which breaks frontal wildcards: `*_city` will work for RN, RS, RP and EN, but RX will return default result (all)
 2. Meta tags
 - Meta tags describe not the posted artwork but the post itself.
-RX, RN, RS, RZ and RP all support meta tags:
+RX, RN, RS, RZ, RP and EN all support meta tags:
   - RX syntax: _name_**:**_value_ OR _name_**:=**_value_
   - RN syntax: _name_**=**_value_
   - RS syntax: _name_**:**_value_
   - RZ syntax: _name_**:**_value_
   - RP syntax: _name_**=**_value_
+  - EN syntax: _name_**:**_value_
 - Some meta `-tags` can be used for exclusion: `-rating:explicit`
 - Some meta tags support wildcards.
 Rules are very strict so this feature is yet to be enabled
 - Some meta tags support inequality.
 These metatags can be used to set a range, ex. `id:>X id:<Y`.
 See below for more syntax